 What Massage Therapy Technique Would Work Best for Me?

 The technique that works best for you depends on how you’re feeling when you come in for your massage therapy treatment.
-Unlike other places that charge extra for advanced massage techniques like deep tissue or Shiatsu, the practitioners at the Massage Therapy Center set their own pricing and have generally chosen not to charge extra for advanced techniques.
+Unlike other spas that charge extra for advanced massage techniques like deep tissue or Shiatsu, the practitioners at the Massage Therapy Center set their own pricing and have generally chosen not to charge extra for advanced techniques.

-The only thing that clients need to worry about is how long they want their massage therapy session to last.
+The only thing that their clients need to worry about is how long they want their massage therapy session to last.
 Everything else, including what techniques are used to treat each client, is left up to your massage therapist to decide after you have communicated with them what kind of problems you’re having.
-You can always request a specific type of massage, in which case we’ll suggest a therapist who specializes in that technique.
+You can always request a specific type of massage and confirm ahead of time that your therapist specializes in that technique.

 What’s the Massage Therapy Center Like on the Inside?

 The Massage Therapy Center is an upscale facility that offers massage therapists and skin care professionals a warm and friendly atmosphere where they can practice and allow their clients to relax.

-In our lobby, you’ll find a variety of products related to massage and skin care from companies like Hylunia, Mistral, and Voluspa.
-Beyond that, you’ll enjoy separate men’s and women’s locker rooms, large slate showers equipped with Brasstech Rain showerheads, and an extensive list of amenities including the same luxurious sheets, robes, towels, and slippers you’ll find at world-class resorts and spas.
+The facilities the practitioners at the Center contract with us to provide to their clients include separate men’s and women’s locker rooms, large slate showers equipped with Brasstech Rain showerheads, and an extensive list of amenities including the same luxurious sheets, robes, towels, and slippers you’ll find at world-class resorts and spas.

 How’s the Parking at the Massage Therapy Center?

 Therapists offer free parking for your first two hours in the underground garage, but ask that you make sure to allow yourself ample time to find a parking space because the garage can become quite full during busy times.